zbabac/VCT/README.txt

 #Open terminal and go to dir. where VCT_Linux_mono_binary.zip is saved, usually Downloads:

 cd $HOME/Downloads
 unzip VCT_Linux_mono_binary.zip -d $HOME 		#$HOME is destination dir. cd $HOME/VCT_mono		#new dir. is created by name VCT_mono chmod 777 *			#allow all users permissions and exec rights to ffmpeg and ffprobe

 #add ffmpeg to path if you don't have it installed:

 PATH=$PATH:/$HOME/VCT_mono

-#or add that line permanently to your profile at $HOME/.profile - just put the above line at the end of the .profile file.
+#or add that line permanently to your profile at $HOME/.profile - just put the above line at the end of the .profile file, usually $HOME/.profile
 #you can now run:

 mono VCT.exe